frankrobnik/frankrobnik/README.md

 Hello 👋 I am a software developer living in Berlin.

-- 🌱 currently learning GO
+- 🌱 currently learning Next.js
 - ✨ currious about lottie and improving UX with micro animations
 - 🍕 eating pizza, pancakes and a healthy lifestyle in general